Anthony-Nolan/Atlas/README.md

 #### Dependencies

 The service has external dependencies on two services, the `DonorService` and `HlaService`.
-By default the configuration points to the deployed development instances of these service - locally the api keys for these services will need adding to the `Settings/SecureSettings` file.
+By default the configuration points to the deployed development instances of these service - locally the api keys for these services will need adding as user secrets.

 ## Pre-Processing